-Identifying the set of necessary and sufficient conditions for an event to be a crime sheds considerable light on the nature of this concept as well as on the purposes of criminal legislation.
+Identifying the set of necessary condition and sufficient condition for an event to be a crime sheds considerable light on the nature of this concept as well as on the purposes of criminal legislation.
 The application of this method reveals important conception, political, and ethical distinctions between different aspects of the concept of a crime.
 It reveals inadequacies with well-known distinctions in Anglo-American law, such as the actus reus/mens rea distinction, the objective/subjective distinction, the act requirement/actus reus requirement distinction, the justification/excuse distinction and others.
 This distinction does not gain in intelligibility by appealing to the actus reus/mens rea distinction, or to the act requirement/mens rea distinction, or to the action/culpability distinction of continental criminal law.
 In order to make a sensible distinction between acts and thoughts, it is necessary to abandon theories that define acts in terms of thoughts. - Philosophical Analysis and the Criminal Law - L.A.
 ZAIBERT, University of Wisconsin - Parkside - Department of Philosophy.

 Assault, Rape, Bigamy,